wilsonmar/wilsonmar.github.io/_posts/2018-07-14-salesforce-ohana.md

 ## Permissions by Profile

-There are many in addition to the 6 standard profiles which can have unique field visibility and permissions:
+There are many in addition to the 6 standard profiles which can have unique field visibility, page layout, and permissions:

 * Administrator
 * Solution Manager